The Power of Mindfulness in Addiction Recovery

 Use a mindfulness reminder

 This is a little trick that can help to remind us to practice mindfulness.
 Setting an alarm for a daily “mindfulness reminder” can be really helpful in setting aside time.
 Taking a few moments to observe what thoughts we were experiencing before the alarm went off.
-Looking around and paying attention to what colors stand out.
+Looking around and paying attention to what colours stand out.
 Really stopping and listening to the sounds that are buzzing around us.
 These are all ways that we can have a few moments of mindfulness in our day, with a helpful reminder from an alarm on a phone.

 Sometimes, we can eat our food without paying attention to how fast we’re eating or to even what our food tastes like.
 We may eat in front of the television or whilst scrolling through Instagram, and not really think twice about it.
 Eating mindfully is about slowing down, and really paying attention to what it feels like to bite into food.
 To take time chewing, and to observe the texture and taste of food.
 This is a way to truly ground ourselves in the present moment.
-Practicing mindful eating helps to still the mind and helps prevent overeating
+Practising mindful eating helps to still the mind and helps prevent overeating

 Minimise daily distractions